BJCaasenbrood/SorotokiCode/index.md

 % installation command
 sorotoki();
 ```
 It is worth mentioning this command is also used to update the toolkit.
-It is recommended to run `sorotoki.m` to check for updates occasionally.
+It is recommended to run `sorotoki.m`{: .text-purple-000} to check for updates occasionally.

 ## Citation and references
 If you are using Sorotoki in your (academic) work, please consider citing the toolkit: